killermann/samk.blog/content/2020/pay-them-paradox/index.md

 Did you ever play that game when you were younger where you ask "How much money would it take for you to do this gross thing?"

-"Would you eat that bug for $100?", your friend might have asked.
+"Would you eat that bug for $100?" your friend might have asked.

 "Ew, gross!
-No way!", you would have said (I'm assuming you were a stereotype in an after school special).
+No way!" you would have said (I'm assuming you were a stereotype in an after school special).

 Then your friend counters, "What about $200?"